surjsingh/surjsingh.github.io/content/posts/book-atomichabits.md

 #### 6: Motivation is overrated; environment often matters most

 Make the cue obvious in your env and relate a cue to context.
-Habits can be associate with a context
+Habits can be associated with a context

 #### 7: The secret to self control